streamlit/streamlit/docs/caching.md

 Streamlit is also smart enough to only traverse dependencies that belong to your app, and skip over any dependency that comes from an installed Python library.

-## Example 5: Use the global cache to speed up your app for all users
+## Example 5: Use caching to speed up your app across users

 Going back to our original function, let's add a widget to control the value of `b`: